hlngncy/UDP-Asynch-Chat-App/README.md

 ## Executing
-You can find executable files in bin files.
+You can find executable in bin files.
 Also you can execute client and server app as form or console.

 ## Note that
 I know its a little messy but still on progress, i will continue to work on it.